gamecook/Impact-Bootstrap/readme.md

 The resources directory includes artwork and sound effects you can use to help prototype out your game quickly without having to worry about creating new artwork.
 The resource directory is broken down into artwork and sound effects:

 ###Artwork
 More stock artwork will be added as the Impact Bootstrap evolves.
+Right now there is a core set of artwork which is used by a few of the Bootstrap entities as well as folders specifically set up for each of the demos.
+You are free to repurpose the demo game artwork for yourself.

 ###Sound Effects
 Impact Bootstrap comes with a set of pre-generated sound effects, which you can use as placeholders or put them in your final game.
 In addition to the source wavs, you get a *bfxrlibrary* to see how the originals were created with [bfxr](http://www.bfxr.net).
 You will also find MP3 and Ogg versions in the `media/bootstrap/sounds` folder for use in Impact. *(.caf files for iOS are coming soon.)*